 Enjoyment of eating.
 It is also important to remember that our bodies are designed to enjoy the food we eat.
-Don't eat when you are stressed.
+Do not eat when you are stressed.
 Eating should be a joyful time.
 Healing our relationship with food is even more important than what we eat.

 Positive Attitude.
-Avoid labeling foods as good or bad.
-Some foods are good for us even if we don't enjoy them and we often suffer guilt and shame when eating foods that are bad for us.
+Avoid labelling foods as good or bad.
+Some foods are good for us even if we do not enjoy them and we often suffer guilt and shame when eating foods that are bad for us.
 It's important to embrace the food lovingly once you have decided to eat it.
-Eating certain comfort foods should be seen as a treat for our inner child but with boundaries so that we avoid indulging too often.
+Eating certain comfort foods should be a treat for our inner child but with boundaries so that we avoid indulging too often.
 The 80-20 rule is a good one to follow.
 Keep within the health guidelines.
 80% stick by the rules and 20% indulge, this roughly translates to one meal a week.
 This will help avoid feelings of deprivation and binge eating.

 Chew Well.
 'The stomach has no teeth'.
 Digestion begins in the mouth, and well-chewed food lessons the work of the digestive organs.
 This increases the extraction of nutrients as well as warming our food.

 Food is sacred, it nourishes our bodies and life force.
 Why have we forgotten this?
 Studies show sharing food with others builds trust.
 But do we really need studies to prove how valuable sharing a meal is with those we love?
 You can add a little love and mindful intention into your kitchen as well as your cooking by following some of these tips.